-Readmission of Former Students Any former student who has been out of attendance for more than two consecutive terms and who wishes to return to NYUSH must apply for readmission.
+Readmission of Former Students

+Any former student who has been out of attendance for more than two consecutive terms and who wishes to return to NYU Shanghai must apply for readmission.
 Applications for readmission are available online.
 (See admission application filing deadlines above.)
 Requests for readmission should be received by the following dates: April 1 for the Summer and Fall terms, and November 1 for the Spring term.

 Students who have attended another college or university since their last attendance at New York University must submit an official transcript from all schools attended though they will not receive credit for the courses.

-Special (Postgraduate) Students NYUSH is not currently accepting special students.
+Special (Postgraduate) Students

+NYU Shanghai is not currently accepting special students.

-NYU January Term New York University's January Term allows students more flexibility and new scheduling options.
-NYUSH students have the opportunity to earn major/minor credit or explore a new interest.
+NYU January Term

+New York University's January Term allows students more flexibility and new scheduling options.
+NYU Shanghai students have the opportunity to earn course credit or explore a new interest.
 During this time, students can take advantage of intensive study at one of the Portal or global SAS sites and enjoy being in a major metropolitan area during a bustling and exciting time of year.

 Oftentimes, the fall and spring semesters can be overly hectic for students, considering a full-time course load, student club responsibilities, work, internship commitments, and social obligations.
-This busy time forces students to focus mainly on their academic progress, which doesn't always allow the freedom to explore a new interest or take advantage of the many cultural resources that originally drew them to Shanghai Further information is available at www.nyu.edu/winter.
-Advanced Standing NYUSH does not award credit for work completed at another college or university.
+This busy time forces students to focus mainly on their academic progress, which doesn't always allow the freedom to explore a new interest or take advantage of the many cultural resources that originally drew them to Shanghai Further information is available at www.nyu.edu/winter..